Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.app.links/-app-links-interceptor/-init-.md

 have registered to open.

 `launchFromInterceptor` - If {true} then the interceptor will launch the link in third-party apps if available.

+`allowRedirectUrls` - A set of URLs that allows intercept when `onLoadRequest` is triggered by redirect.